Open-Data-Science-at-SIO/RNAseq-workshop-2017/quantification.md

 ```

 The first column contains the transcript names, and the
-fifth column is what edgeR etc will want - the "raw counts".
+fifth column is what DESeq2, edgeR, etc will want - the "raw counts".
-However, they're not in a convenient location / format for edgeR to use;
-let's fix that.

 # Other useful tutorials and references
 https://github.com/ngs-docs/2015-nov-adv-rna/blob/master/salmon.rst